 - Make sure the terms of business are incorporated correctly.
 It’s a common misconception with recruiters that by emailing their agreement along with the CV means that a contract is in place.
 When dealing with a new client and even a new vacancy, you should ALWAYS e-mail the client your terms of business separately with a cover letter or cover message BEFORE sending details of any candidates.
 This provides a clear separation between formation of the contract (incorporation of terms) and performance of the contract (an introduction).
-If the client negotiates your terms or ignores them without offering alternative terms, your terms of business should then apply and you can proceed to performance (introductions).
+Provided the client does not respond stating they do not agree with your terms, or offering alternative terms, then your terms of business should then apply and you can proceed to performance (introductions).
 As a belt and braces approach we also recommend an introductory cover letter with the terms and an e-mail footer with a hyperlink to your terms on all out-going e-mail.

 - Make sure you know who you’re dealing with.
 Often agencies will begin work for a business that is listed as non-trading, insolvent or on the brink of bankruptcy.
 You can check a company’s status for free at companies house which will show whether the company is live or has a winding up petition against it.
 For more information including details of CCJ’s you can subscribe to a credit checking service for as little as £300 per year.